brooklynacademyofmusic/tessiflow/README.md

 *Why not use Airflow or a similar existing workflow tool?*

 - Because this is an R-native workflow tool there will be less disk i/o required between steps because data can remain in memory.
-It is also more straightforward to collect rich error information and back-traces and will even allow the possibility of remote debugging.
+It is also more straightforward to collect rich error and trace information and offers the possibility of remote debugging.
 Also, orchestrators are complicated and this is designed to be very very simple!

 ## Installation